 Anesthesia carries its own risks, but giving your dentist a thorough medical history can avoid most of them.
-Tooth extraction healing is a delicate process, so follow your dentist’s post-operative instructions to prevent tooth extraction infection.
+Tooth extraction healing is a delicate process, so follow your dentist’s post-operative instructions to prevent dental extraction infection.

-Depending on your plan, up to 80 percent of necessary tooth extractions are covered by most insurance policies.
+Depending on your plan, up to 80 percent of necessary dental extractions are covered by most insurance policies.
 Because your dentist is trained and experienced in restorative treatments, she also can provide you with bridges or implants, so that the space created doesn’t lead to facial deformity, bite collapse or a gap in your smile.

 Do you have any questions for the Brooklyn dentist Dr. Ella Dekhtyar regarding tooth extraction, wisdom tooth & emergency extractions in Brooklyn?
 Would you like to schedule an appointment with the top Brooklyn cosmetic dentist, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry, please contact our office for a consultation.